JSJ splittings for all Artin groups: Acylindrical hyperbolicity of automorphism groups

 \begin{defn}[Tree of cylinders] The \emph{tree of cylinders} of $(T,\Omega)$ is the bipartite tree $T_c$ with vertex set $\ver{T_c}=V_0\sqcup V_1$ defined as follows: \begin{itemize} \item $V_0$ is the set of vertices $x$ of $T$ belonging to at least two distinct cylinders; \item $V_1$ is the set of cylinders of $T$; \item there is an edge $e=\{x,C\}$ between $x \in V_0$ and $C\in V_1$ if and only if $x$ (viewed as a vertex of $T$) belongs to $C$ (viewed as a subtree of $T$). \end{itemize} As $G$ acts on the set of cylinders, there is a natural isometric $G$-action on $T_c$ which we denote by $\Omega_c$.
 It is clear from the construction that $\Stab{\Omega_c}{x}=\Stab{\Omega}{x}$ for every $x\in V_0$; moreover, for every edge $e$ of $T$ we have that $\Stab{\Omega_c}{C_e}$ is the \emph{commensurator} of $\Stab{\Omega}{e}$ in $G$, i.e. the set of all $g\in G$ such that $\Stab{\Omega}{e}$ and $g\Stab{\Omega}{e}g^{-1}$ are commensurable. \end{defn} It is easy to see that $T_c$ is indeed a tree \cite{gui04}; moreover, by \cite[Lemma 4.9]{gui04}, $\Omega_c$ is minimal if $\Omega$ is minimal.

 The following proposition is known to experts and included for completeness.
 The proof is largely based on personal communications with Yassine Guerch and Gilbert Levitt, which we both thank. \begin{prop}[see \cite{guirardel2011cylinder}] Let $G$ be a group whose torsion subgroups have uniformly bounded cardinality.
 Let $(T,\Omega)$ be a JSJ-tree over virtually cyclic subgroups of $G$ which is not a point.
-Then $G$ acts minimally and acylindrically on $T_c$, and the action extends to an isometric action of $\aut{G}$. \end{prop}
+Then: \begin{itemize} \item $G$ acts minimally and acylindrically on $T_c$; \item The centre $Z(G)$ acts trivially; \item The $G/Z(G)$-action extends to $\aut{G}$. \end{itemize} \end{prop}